Get access to everything we publish when you sign up for Outside+.

 For visually impaired runners, getting out and training without coordinating with a human guide has provided a special kind of freedom.
 And during the pandemic, it has also been a form of safety.

 When COVID-19 began its looming presence back in March of this year, many of us had to shift our workouts: no more gyms, running on empty trails, lifting weights at home.
-Maricar Marquez had to quit running entirely.
+Maricar Marquez, unlike her fellow Running Guides graduates, had to quit running entirely.

 “As a deafblind person, the pandemic really had even more of an effect on my life,” Marquez says, using American Sign Language to communicate through an interpreter.
 “I didn’t have access to the outside world.
 And I didn’t have access because I rely on touch.”

 Marquez was born deaf due to a genetic condition called Usher syndrome.
 She began losing her eyesight as a teenager as a symptom of the same syndrome called retinitis pigmentosa.

 Normally, Marquez would rely on her running guide dog, Cliff, to help her get exercise, compete in road races and triathlons, and guide her around the city.
 But concerns about social distancing during the pandemic and not knowing whether she was truly six feet away from anyone else, especially in the heavy-hit New York City area, kept her and Cliff homebound for months.
 “Just like everyone else, I’ve been in quarantine so I’ve been working out at home,” she says.